gristlabs/grist-help/help/search-sort-filter.md

 <span class="screenshot-large">*![Filter Button Selection](images/search-sort-filter/filter-button-selection.png)*</span>

-This filtering works exactly like the filtering you saw at the beginning of the Filtering section, seen above.
-Select the column of data you want to filter by then uncheck the values you don’t want to see, or click “None” and check only the values you do want to see.
-There is a search bar at the top that allows you to find values of interest for longer lists.
+Filtering from the filter bar works exactly like the filtering described above.
+Note that there is a search bar at the top that allows you to easily find values in longer lists.

 Click “Apply” to apply your settings.

-After you have added your filters, be sure to click the green checkmark next to the “Search & Filter” icon to save.
+If you want to save your filters for future sessions, click the green checkmark next to the “Search & Filter” icon to save.

+The value in <em>not</em> saving settings is the ability to do quick filters and lookups without saving that filter forever, or for the rest of your team to see.
+So it may be useful to save the buttons without any filtering to create a quick filter toolbar.

+If you <em>do</em> save settings with filters applied, that saves it for future sessions and other team members will see the same thing.

 <span class="screenshot-large">*![Filter Button Filter Selection](images/search-sort-filter/filter-button-filter-selection.png)*</span>

 With the Filter Bar on, you have buttons that you can use to more easily see and update your filters.
-If you toggle the Filter Bar to off, your filters will be saved but the buttons will no longer be visible.
+If you toggle the Filter Bar to off, any saved filters will still be applied but the buttons will no longer be visible.

 <span class="screenshot-large">*![Filter Button Filtered](images/search-sort-filter/filter-button-filtered.png)*</span>